enter search term and/or author name

 Random numbers and objects: random number generators and testing, low-discrepancy sequences, random variate transformations, stochastic process and random object generators, statistical distribution fitting and data modeling.

-Experiment design and simulation analysis: analysis of the stochastic nature of simulation output and algorithms, including rare event simulation, meta/surrogate-modeling, simulation-based optimization and search, sensitivity analysis, variance reduction techniques and Markov chain Monte Carlo approaches.
+Experiment design and simulation analysis: analysis of the stochastic nature of simulation output and algorithms, including rare event simulation, meta/surrogate-modeling, simulation-based optimization and search, sensitivity analysis, uncertainty quantification, variance reduction techniques and Markov chain Monte Carlo approaches.

 Verification, validation, and accreditation of models: detailed studies, workflow-based support, addressing questions of provenance, statistical model checking, reproducibility of simulation results